 The District and its agents and employees shall not be held responsible for personal items brought onto school property, as to replacing, repairing, or recovering such property.
-Urbandale

-K-8 students are ONLY allowed to utilize cell phones, cellular watches and other electronic equipment before and after school.
-During school hours, cell phones and other electronic devices need to be turned off and stored in student backpacks.
+Urbandale K-8 students are ONLY allowed to utilize cell phones, cellular watches and other electronic equipment before and after school.
+At UHS, students may also use devices during passing time and lunch.
+During school hours for K-8, cell phones and other electronic devices need to be turned off and stored in student backpacks.
+At UHS, students may also place electronic devices in their locker or another staff-designated area.
 Urbandale staff reserves the right to protect instructional time from interruptions caused by cell phones and electronic devices.
 If cell phones and electronic devices are to be used for instructional and/or curricular purposes, that will be at the discretion of the teacher and/or administration.